Wales weather warning for thunderstorms and hail

 Thunderstorms could cause disruption in parts of Wales later, according to forecasters.

-Up to 50mm (2in) of rain is possible in under two hours and "large hail and lightning are likely additional hazards", it said.

-"While most places will stay dry, a few places may see heavy, slow moving showers and thunderstorms during the afternoon and early evening."

-Saturday's alert covers Ceredigion, Conwy, Denbighshire, Flintshire, Gwynedd, Powys and Wrexham.
+Sunday's alert covers Anglesey, Conwy, Denbighshire, Flintshire, Gwynedd and Wrexham.

 The current heatwave is the longest run of 30C September day in the UK on record.